JeffreyRodriguez/Liberator12k/README.md

 * Test with at least 5 of the highest pressure cartridges you can find.

 ### Gut Check
-The power to create weapons is now in your hands, use it responsibly.
+The power to create weapons and project lethal force hundreds of yards is now in your hands, use it responsibly.

 <!-- NEW PAGE -->
 ## Tools and Equipment